Puff Pastry Christmas Trees

 But I have to say the idea of anything cinnamon goes over really well in my house, with friends and family, so I knew it would be a good idea.

-If you decide to use these Puff Pastry Christmas Trees as a place setting, then I would advise you to use a sturdy larger chocolate, I brought back some caramel chocolates from Canada and they worked out perfectly.
+If you decide to use these Puff Pastry Christmas Trees as a place setting, then I would advise you to use a sturdy larger chocolate.
+I have made these with caramel chocolates which were about an inch square, they worked out perfectly this time I used Ferrero Roche, with a slice cut from the bottom so they would sit.

 Puff Pastry Christmas Trees